Sophon-0/Macau_project_1/README.md

 You may need a certain environment to submit your job (depending on the cluster): **cluster_script_GDSC.sh**

-## Divide the data into 16 different tissues

-Use **prepare_data_cancer_type.R** to divide the data contained in the DATA folder into 16 subfolders for each tissue type.

 ## Generate the interaction matrix: